robertialenti/Predicting-Wine-Prices/README.md

 Given that

-I find that wine price to be left-skewed, with most wines priced near the mean and relatively few wines with much higher prices.
-As a result, I choose to apply a logarithmic transform, which helps the distribution of price more normal and reduce the ___.
-I use the logged price variable in prediction.
+I find that wine price to be left-skewed, with most wines having prices clustered around the mean and relatively fewer wines having much higher prices.
+As a result, I choose to apply a logarithmic transform, which helps make the distribution of price more normal.
+I use the logged price as the target variable in prediction.

 ### 5. Prediction
 In this section, I select relevant features, create training and testing sets, parametrize the machine learning models with k-fold cross-validation, make out-of-sample predictions, and compare performance to a naive model.